MusikPolice/funopoly2/docs/TechnicalAnalysis.md

 - **Statistics integration:**
   - If `Config.collectStatistics` is true, constructs an `EventBus`, registers `GameStatistics`, and wires `Bank` and `Board` to that bus.
   - On game end, calls `outputStatistics()` which uses `StatisticsFormatter` to print console or JSON according to `config.statisticsOutputFormat`.
+- **RNG management:**
+  - Uses `config.randomSeed` to create a seeded `Random` instance for deterministic gameplay, or `Random.Default` if no seed provided.

 ### 3.2 Config

 **File:** `Config.kt`

-From code (not reproduced here), `Config` includes at least:
+Data class containing all configurable game parameters:

+- `getOutOfJailEarlyFeeAmount: Int = 50` – fee to leave jail early.
-- `maxRounds: Int` – maximum round count before forced end.
+- `maxRounds: Int = 100` – maximum round count before forced end.
-- `collectStatistics: Boolean` – enables the event bus and `GameStatistics`.
+- `collectStatistics: Boolean = true` – enables the event bus and `GameStatistics`.
-- `statisticsOutputFormat: StatisticsOutputFormat` – `CONSOLE` or `JSON`.
+- `statisticsOutputFormat: StatisticsOutputFormat = CONSOLE` – `CONSOLE` or `JSON`.
-- `getOutOfJailEarlyFeeAmount: Int` – fee used in Board jail logic.
+- `playerConfigs: List<PlayerConfig> = emptyList()` – list of player configurations.
+- `randomSeed: Long? = null` – optional seed for deterministic RNG.

+`PlayerConfig` data class:

+- `name: String` – player display name.
+- `strategy: PlayerStrategy` – the strategy this player will use.

-Config is **underutilized** relative to the number of hardcoded constants in the game logic.
+Note: Config is still **underutilized** relative to the number of hardcoded constants in the game logic (starting cash, GO salary, tax amounts, building limits, etc.).

 ### 3.3 Player